 I tried placing the AN transformers on top of the box but the radiation from the smps units causes mid range distortion which diminishes the further I keep the transformers from the smps units.

-Tube DIY Asylum about the high frequency AC heating in the December 2016.
+This amp has been a real journey and I expect to keep fiddling with it for some time.
+Interestingly, a long discussion has started on the Tube DIY Asylum about the high frequency AC heating in the December 2016.
 I have not yet made any of the suggested mods to increase the switching frequency but I may try it sometime.

 The top is made from two pieces of laminated flooring from Lowes.
 If you try using that stuff, the only thing I have found that sticks to it is Gorilla Glue.